MrBigTree/study-note-cp-level2/java-oop.md

 - Why wouldn't you want to use an array list for implementing a queue?
 Answer: Depending on whether you consider the 0 position the head or the tail of the queue, you would either add or remove elements at that position.
 Both are inefficient operations because all other elements need to be moved.

 ### Stack
-- When you need a queue, initialize a Queue variable with a LinkedList object:

 ### Choosing a Collection
 - Determine how you access the values.